Stateful Data Flow Beta Build composable event-driven data pipelines in minutes.

 Optional: If you want to access Github more often, you’ll need to generate a token, which also requires admin access.

-Create a Data Pipeline
+Create a Dataflow

-In fluvio, a data pipeline intermediating data exchanges between services requires a source and a sink connector.
+In fluvio, a dataflow intermediating data exchanges between services requires a source and a sink connector.
 In our use case, we’ll need a source connector that periodically queries github and write to a topic and a sink connector that reads from the topic and notifies github/discord when it detects a change.
 So, we’ll tackle this problem in two parts:

 1. Build a Github Producer